Report: Free trials push Apple Music ahead of Pandora and Spotify on mobile usage

 The reason why Apple Music brought in the most monthly uniques on mobile in the US is an interesting surprise.
 According to Verto’s Connie Hwong, it comes down Apple Music’s three- month free trial, which more than doubles the amount of people who are listening using its app in the US: Apple last reported 20 million paying subscribers globally (not just the U.S.) for Apple Music in December 2016.

-While paying users tell one story about how a company, and registered users tell another, active users is a third.
+While paying users tell one story about a company, and registered users tell another, active users is still a third.
 In the cases of Spotify and Pandora, which are older services, there is a pretty wide gulf between registered (and paying) users and people who actively open an app on their phones.

 Spotify earlier this month said that it had passed the 50 million mark for paying users globally; it hasn’t updated its overall users (including free) since last June, but at the time it said it had over 100 million.
 Verto’s figure of 30.4 million active users in the US in February is one-third the size of all of Spotify’s global registered users, and two-thirds the size of all paying users.

 Pandora today has 81 million users, but only around 4 million of them are paying for its Pandora Plus tier, which gives users some control over the music that is played, but without being a full on-demand service.
 The premium tier, which will have an on-demand component, was announced earlier this month.
-Verto’s figure of 32.6 million users is just under one half the size of all users; and eight times as many paying users — a proportion that Pandora is under a lot of pressure to grow with the introduction of that $9.99 premium tier.
+Verto’s figure of 32.6 million users is just under one-half the size of all users; and eight times as many paying users — a proportion that Pandora is under a lot of pressure to grow with the introduction of that $9.99 premium tier.

 What’s interesting to me here is how Apple Music’s free tier seems to be doing so well here.
 There are a few reasons why that might be the case.